joonarafael/ohte/documentation/software_testing.md

 Software installation has been tried on Horizon virtual desktop and on school laptop (both Cubbli environments). **Software has not been tested on a MacOS machine**.

-Along with the basic installation procedure, different execution order of invoke tasks has been also tested (error handling within `tasks.py` located [here](../flaggame/tasks.py)).
+Along with the basic installation procedure, different execution order of invoke tasks has been also tested (error handling within `tasks.py`).
 Previously the execution halted if no player logs yet existed when pytests were launched.

 ### GRAPHICAL USER INTERFACE